RUN-Collaborations/font-select-rcl/README.md

 ___

 ## Endnotes
-[1]
-If [gfx.font_rendering.graphite.enabled](https://silnrsi.github.io/FDBP/en-US/Browsers%20as%20a%20font%20test%20platform.html) is ever set to false in about:config in Firefox, then Graphite will not be enabled and graphite-enabled fonts will not render properly.
-To access this setting in [Firefox Configuration Editor(https://support.mozilla.org/en-US/kb/about-config-editor-firefox)]:
+[1] If [gfx.font_rendering.graphite.enabled](https://silnrsi.github.io/FDBP/en-US/Browsers%20as%20a%20font%20test%20platform.html) is ever set to false in about:config in Firefox, then Graphite will not be enabled and graphite-enabled fonts will not render properly.
+To access this setting in [Firefox Configuration Editor](https://support.mozilla.org/en-US/kb/about-config-editor-firefox):
-* Type [about:config](about:config) in your address bar and press Enter.
+* Type about:config in your address bar and press Enter.
 * Click on the "I'll be careful, I promise" button.
 * Type graphite in your search bar to look for gfx.font_rendering.graphite.enabled.
 * Double-click on the preference name line to toggle the value between false and true.
 [A bold line indicates a setting that is set to true.](https://support.mozilla.org/en-US/kb/about-config-editor-firefox)

-[2]
-* Closely followed logic in [Detect Whether a Font is Installed](https://www.kirupa.com/html5/detect_whether_font_is_installed.htm), then after implementation found [fontexist.js](https://gist.github.com/alloyking/4154494).
+[2] Closely followed logic in [Detect Whether a Font is Installed](https://www.kirupa.com/html5/detect_whether_font_is_installed.htm), then after implementation found [fontexist.js](https://gist.github.com/alloyking/4154494).
 Uncertain of the original source.

 [3]
 * [JavaScript/CSS Font Detector by Lalit Patel](https://gist.github.com/szepeviktor/d28dfcfc889fe61763f3)